 10. Get involved in public art projects

-If you’re an artist looking to make some money, public art projects are a great option.
-These projects can range from painting murals to creating sculptures for parks and other public spaces.
-You will be able to showcase your talents to a broader audience, but you’ll also be able to command a higher price for your work.
+Public art projects are a great option if you’re an artist looking to make money.
+These projects range from painting murals to creating sculptures for parks and other public spaces.
+You will showcase your talents to a broader audience, but you’ll also be able to command a higher price for your work.

-To increase your chances of being selected for a public art project, build up a strong portfolio of previous work and reach out to your local arts council or government office.
-With a bit of effort, you can turn your passion for art into a profitable business venture.
+To increase your chances of being selected for a public art project, build a strong portfolio of previous work and reach out to your local arts council or government office.
+You can turn your passion for art into a profitable business venture with some effort.

 11. Design logos, websites, or other graphics for businesses

-Businesses of all sizes need graphics to help them stand out, and this is where artists can make a difference.
+Businesses of all sizes need graphics to help them stand out; this is where artists can make a difference.
 Artists can tap into a lucrative market by offering their services as logo designers, website creators, or general graphic designers.
 And the best part is that there is no shortage of work.
-New businesses are popping up every day and looking for creative ways to market themselves.
+New businesses are growing daily and looking for creative ways to market themselves.
 By harnessing their artistic talents, artists can easily find themselves in high demand.

 12. Paint murals or create other forms of public art